-It is essential to use well calibrated 0.6μm and 1.6μm reflectances: calibration coefficients provided by KNMI (see Meirink et al., 2013) are used by CMIC to recalibrate these channels during CMIC computation..
+It is essential to use well calibrated 0.6μm, 1.6μm and 2.25μm reflectances: For MSG, post-launch calibration coefficients provided by KNMI (see Meirink et al., 2013) are used by CMIC to recalibrate these channels during CMIC computation.
+Reflectances are calibrated on board for Himawari, GOES-R/S and MTG but post-launch calibration coefficients may nevertheless be applied if needed.

-CT cloud categories
+• CT cloud categories